ayushshukla011/dynamicpricing/README.md

 The primary focus is on a
 dynamic pricing module to calculate the total cost of food delivery based on various factors.

+## API
+checkout the API here :- - [Dynamic_pricing_API](https://dynamicpricing.onrender.com)
+API endpoint :- /price
+Allowed Method:- POST

+for more details visit the API page it has swagger page which documents the API.

 ## Built With

 Following technologies and libraries are used for the development of this website